 Library Course Reserves staff will try where possible to replace print resources with content that is already digitally available, as well as ensure that posted material is both copyright compliant and accessible.

-Staff in the Centre for Extended Learning (CEL) and the Centre for Teaching Excellence (CTE) can provide guidance in designing learning activities, creating accessible content, and assist with technical issues.
+The Keep Learning team can provide guidance in designing learning activities, creating accessible content, and assist with technical issues.

 Email email@example.com to connect with an expert from CEL, CTE or the Library.

 CEL supports the transcription of audio and video content within courses which use CEL's full course production services.
 For other courses, transcripts will be developed by AAS, if they are a part of the student’s academic accommodation plan.